Snooz82/robotframework-browser-advanced-workshop/1.3.Logging/README.md

 [<- Back](/README.md)

+> Check CLi Commands for TRACE

 # 1.3 Logging (playwright Logs, Robot Loglevel, PW Trace)

 ## 1.3.1 log.html
 Robot Framework `log.html` file contains mostly logging from Python side of the library.
 Also some keywords may log limited amount of events from the NodeJS side.
 If Browser library keyword fails, in info level logging will show the error in the Playwright API call.

 When running this example:
 ```robotframework